 “Concrete jungle” evokes urban areas with a dense concentration of high-rise buildings.
 The rest of the article makes no mention of them.
 I suspect green housing design appears mostly in neighborhoods of single-family dwellings and low-rise apartments.

-I tried to figure out a good way to keep it, but accurate language ought to trump colorful phrases.
+I tried to figure out a good way to keep the vivid “concrete jungle”, but accurate language ought to trump colorful phrases.

 To be or not to be?
 Use some form of to be only when it best conveys your meaning.
 Overuse practically guarantees vague prose springing from careless thinking.
 And no one will want to keep reading.Google+